helloSystem/docs/developer/boot.md

 ## Graphical desktop start process

 1. The system is configured in `/etc/rc.conf` to start the `slim` login manager.
 This also results in Xorg being started
-1. `slim` is configured in `/usr/local/etc/slim.conf` to start `start-hello` once the user has logged in, or if autologin has occured
+1. `slim` is configured in `/usr/local/etc/slim.conf` to start `start-hello` once the user has logged in, or if autologin has occurred
 1. The `/usr/local/bin/start-hello` shell script starts the various components of the helloSystem desktop

 ### Troubleshooting the graphical desktop start process